ylvazm/recipe-book/desserts/pumpkin-pie.md

 ## Preparation

-testconflict
-- Keep seeds
+- Remove seeds (roast 'em so you have another snack)
- main
 - Bake pumpkin/squash
 - Take out the inside of the pumpkin
 - Use 2 cups of pumpkin pulp per pie